Trump vows continued fight in Afghanistan; reversing stance

 Before becoming a candidate, Trump had ardently argued for a quick withdrawal from Afghanistan, calling the war a massive waste of U.S. "blood and treasure" and declaring on Twitter, "Let's get out!"
 Seven months into his presidency, he said Monday night that though his "original instinct was to pull out," he'd since determined that approach could create a vacuum that terrorists including al-Qaida and the Islamic State would "instantly fill."

 "We will ask our NATO allies and global partners to support our new strategy, with additional troop and funding increases in line with our own.
-We are confident they will," Trump said.
+We are confident they will," Trump said in comments echoed by Defense Secretary Jim Mattis.

 Earlier this year, Trump announced he was entrusting Mattis and the military with the decision about how many troops would be needed.
 In talking points sent Monday to congressional Republicans and supportive groups, the White House affirmed that the troop numbers were up to Mattis and added that the administration wasn't seeking more money from Congress for the strategy in the current fiscal year, which concludes at the end of next month.